September’s Wine of the Month is Falco Cannonau di Sardegna, Italy. Wine from the Blue Zone!

 The grape variety Cannonau (also know as Grenache in France or Garnacha in Spain) makes up roughly 30% of the Island’s vineyards.
 Wines typically produced from Cannonau are rich and high in alcohol with dark fruit flavours intermingled with spice, maybe even Chateauneuf du Pape in style.

+My new best friend Alberto lets me taste his Cannonau which is rich, spicy and earthy in style.
 This style of wine would be great with game, roast lamb, steak and for the vegetarians amongst us, stuffed baked mushrooms.

 I think it’s time for lunch now!